JSREA31/PETRIS/README.md

  To Do:
  Saving highscore to disk, maybe even a highscore table Port to C64.
-Code has reasonable sepration between TETRIS logic and Presentation/Input - so it should work!
+Code has reasonable separation between TETRIS logic and Presentation/Input - so it should work!